jrandj/java-11/README.md

     }
     ```

-1. Observe that the above implementation can be replaced with the below:
+1. Observe that the above implementation of CarFilter can be replaced with the below:
     ```java
     public class TestClass {
         public static void main(String[] args) {